Diwali is a festival, which brings a

-series of festivals with it.
-One after another we get a chance to
+festivals with it.
+One after another we get a chance to celebrate five

-celebrate five festivals together.
-Narak Chaturdashi is one of these
+festivals together.
+Narak Chaturdashi is one of these festivals and it

-festivals and it is celebrated on the second day of diwali celebrations,
+is celebrated on the second day of Diwali celebrations, just one day

-day of the Hindi month, Kartik after the dhanteras.
-The Narak
+the fourteenth day of the Hindi month, Kartik is more popular by the

-Chaturdashi or Chhoti Diwali is celebrated with same zeal and enthusiasm
+name of Chhoti Diwali.
+It is celebrated with same zeal and enthusiasm as

-as the main diwali but it is on comparatively lower scale.
-Just like
+the main Diwali but it is on comparatively lower scale.
+Just like Diwali

-diwali people light diyas on chhoti diwali to fill their homes with
+people light diyas on Chhoti Diwali to fill their homes with light and

 Legends